Canadian Senate Standing Committee on Official Languages

 The Senate Standing Committee On Official languages (OLLO) is a standing committee of the Senate of Canada responsible for examining issues of Francophone culture in Canada, especially in regard to the Official Languages Act.
 It is mandated to study, as the Senate may decide, bills, messages, petitions, inquiries, papers and other matters relating to Canada's official languages generally.

+Organization

+Senate rule 12-7(5) mandates the OLLO to study matters relating to official languages generally.
+The committee may study bills affecting the Official Languages Act (OLA), its application, modification, and associated regulations and directives.

+The OLLO has a counterpart in the House of Commons Standing Committee on Official Languages (LANG).